elf-review/elf-review/README.md

+## Introduction
-### Everything You Always Wanted to Know About Storage Compressibility of Pre-Trained ML Models but Were Afraid to Ask
+This repository contains the source code for the SIGMOD'24 paper "Everything You Always Wanted to Know About Storage Compressibility of Pre-Trained ML Models but Were Afraid to Ask".
+In addition, it contains some codes for frameworks/compressors that are compared with our compression framework Elves.

 ## Installation